ramon-victor/freegpt-webui/README.md

 # FreeGPT WebUI
 ## GPT 3.5/4

-❌ <strong>NOT REQUIRE ANY API KEY</strong> 🔑
+❌🔑 <strong>NOT REQUIRE ANY API KEY</strong>

-This project showcases an unlocked version of ChatGPT with WebUI. <br>
+This project features a WebUI utilizing the [G4F API](https://github.com/xtekky/gpt4free). <br>
-Experience the power of ChatGPT with a user-friendly interface, completely free. <br> <br>
+Experience the power of ChatGPT with a user-friendly interface, enhanced jailbreaks, and completely free.

 🚧 Known bugs:
 - API Provider redirecting GPT-4 model to GPT-3.5;